jdwhite/pkgsrc-darwin/README.md

 ## Other Notes

 * When running OS X Server, several common web ports (80, 443, 8008, 8800, and 8443) are taken by the "service proxy".
-I'm not sure what the purpose of this is, but since it was in my way I disabled it by unloading the following LaunchDaemon services:
+Since it was in my way I disabled it by unloading the following LaunchDaemon services:

 ```
 launchctl unload /Applications/Server.app/Contents/ServerRoot/System/Library/LaunchDaemons/com.apple.serviceproxy.plist
 launchctl unload /Applications/Server.app/Contents/ServerRoot/System/Library/LaunchDaemons/com.apple.service.ACSServer.plist
 ```

-* Since Catalina, the default shell has been changed form Bash (3.x) to Zsh.
+* Since 10.15 Catalina, the default shell has been changed form Bash (3.x) to Zsh.
 You can install ```shells/bash``` and then ```chsh -s /opt/pkg/bin/bash``` to restore bash as your default shell _(assuming if you haven't already been running bash from pkgsrc to get all the version 4.x and later goodies like ```shells/bash-completion```.)_ **You will need to logout and back in for the shell change to take effect.**

+* Since 10.14 Mavericks, the CVS client is no longer part of the base OS.
+Install the ```devel/scmcvs``` package.

-* Since High Sierra, telnet and ftp clients are no longer part of the base OS.
+* Since 10.13 High Sierra, telnet and ftp clients are no longer part of the base OS.
 Replacements can be found in the following packages:

     * ```net/inetutils``` (GNU Inetutils) provides telnet and ftp (among others).
 The binaries are g-prefixed (gtelnet, gftp).
 For convenience, I created symlinks from ```/usr/local/bin/{telnet,ftp} -> /opt/pkg/bin/g{telnet,ftp}```.
     * ```net/tnftp``` (portable version of the NetBSD FTP client)

-* Since Mavericks, the CVS client is no longer part of the base OS.
-Install the ```devel/scmcvs``` package.

-* ```net/hesiod/Makefile```; add:
+* ```net/hesiod/Makefile```; add the following:
 	```LDFLAGS.Darwin+=        -lresolv```

 * ```net/xymon``` needs additional shared memory segments.
 Create ```/etc/sysctl.conf``` and add the lines: